cctcOrg/DECO-Dashboard-Backend/README.md

            `/etc/postgres/9.3/main/postgresql.conf`.
 Need to open as sudo.
         2. Enable or add `listen_addresses = '*'`
         3. Restart database engine: `sudo service postgresql restart`
+   * Checking to see if PostgreSQL database is running: `/sbin/service postgresql status`

 # 5.0 CURL Request to Flask Server
 Post request that creates 'User' entry: